Updated: Jun 28

 The three main theories are:

-The theorem of Circulation (Kutta–Joukowski) explaining the relative airspeed differences at the upper and lower surfaces and the presence of the pressures they generate via the concept of a net circulation of air around the airfoil that arises as a reaction to the “start up vortex”.
+The theorem of Circulation (Kutta–Joukowski) explaining the relative airspeed differences at the upper and lower surfaces and the presence of the pressures they generate.
+The concept is that a net circulation of air around the airfoil arises as a reaction to a “start up vortex” that appears as the aerofoil first takes motion.
 This theory works mathematically, but isn't bound to any physical observation and is quite non-sensical.

 Bernoulli's Theorem: Explains lift as a function of the high and low air velocities generated on upper and lower surfaces due to the airfoil profile.
 It also relies on the theory of equal transit, which states that due to the upper and lower surfaces of an aerofoil having different lengths, air must travel faster over the longer surface in order to meet airflow flowing from the shorter surface at the trailing edge.
 This has been experimentally proven as incorrect.
 (Video)